HilthonTT/LuaScript/README.md

 ## Non-goals (for now)

-- The `debug` library.
 - Garbage-collection metamethods (`__gc`, `__close` enforcement).
+- Generics, intersections, refinements, string-singleton types, cross-module type checking, recursive aliases (type-system v1 deliberately omits these; see "Not in v1" above).

 These are deliberate omissions, not bugs — they're listed so contributors know what's out of scope rather than wondering whether to file an issue.

-Previously listed but now shipped: Lua patterns, `io.open` + full file-handle stdlib, expanded `os`.
+Previously listed but now shipped: Lua patterns, `io.open` + full file-handle stdlib, expanded `os`, the `debug` library.

 ## Contributing